IBM Watson Machine Learning CE¶

-To access the IBM WML CE packages use the module load
+To access the latest analytics packages use the module load

 command: